thruston/metapost-examples/README.md

 the GNU Public License V3.
 This means you can use them for any non-commercial purpose.

+## Tutorial Examples

+For this one, I have chosen examples from various sources, that may be familiar from elsewhere in the world of \TeX.

 ## Contact / questions

 If you have questions about Metapost or any of my examples, please consider asking